 You'll also need to be able to show that you can manage the crossovers that occur in apartment buildings between residential and commercial construction.
 Apartment complex buildings combine aspects of both types of construction, with residential-style construction processes in the individual apartments being paired to commercial infrastructures such as higher-power junctions, elevators, commercial finishes, heavier-duty hardware, and similar aspects of commercial construction that can commonly appear in public locations in an apartment complex.

 Being able to demonstrate the difference between residential and commercial codes, as well as the quasi-commercial requirements for multi-family housing units, can also go a long way to showcase your expertise for the project.
 For example, you could be required to have a specific fire rating on doors leading out of an apartment, in order to keep any fires contained to a single or small number of units.
-If you’re not able to demonstrate your company’s ability to get the job done properly, you may have a hard time winning the project you have in mind.
+If you're not able to demonstrate your company's ability to get the job done properly, you may have a hard time winning the project you have in mind.
 This is one of the reasons why you may want to work with professional estimators to help you win the project.
-By having a solid grasp of how to determine how much it will cost to build an apartment complex, you can ensure that the figures you’ve determined when estimating apartment building construction costs are accurate and will provide you with a fair profit on the overall project.
-But what if you’re still new to the process and aren’t sure whether your figures are correct?
+By having a solid grasp of how to determine how much it will cost to build an apartment complex, you can ensure that the figures you've determined when estimating apartment building construction costs are accurate and will provide you with a fair profit on the overall project.
+But what if you're still new to the process and aren't sure whether your figures are correct?
 The experienced professional estimators at 1build combine smart AI technology with good old-fashioned construction know-how and can help you determine an intelligent strategy and reasonable numbers for your next project.
-If you’d like some help making sure your numbers are online with the rest of the project or if you don’t have the spare time to estimate more complex projects such as these, all you need to do is request a demo of our software and services.
+If you'd like some help making sure your numbers are online with the rest of the project or if you don't have the spare time to estimate more complex projects such as these, all you need to do is sign up for our cost estimating service to get an estimate started!